mona-zsh/blog/coding/_posts/2015-08-30-perfect-storm.md

 Before I begin, be warned that this blog post is not a prescriptive "how-to" that explains that you should do Y if you want to build X. As much as I would like the mastery to write that kind of blog, another kind of blog calls out to me today.

-This blog will be a preventative case study, and a three-part story, of "how something went perfectly wrong", "how we uncovered the wrongness", and "what we should never have done, and never should do".
+This blog will be a preventative case study, and a three-part story, of

+* "how something went perfectly wrong"
+* "how we uncovered the wrongness"
+* "what we should never have done, and never should do".

 While I do not think it likely for a programmer with this exact problem to stumble upon this blog with a well-phrased Google search, I do think this blog will be **a preventative lesson for beginner iOS programmers**.
 Perhaps you will spot the warning signs that we did not.